Dragonmasterx87/CompBio1-Tulane/docs/day2/4diff.md

 IFITM2  1.077820e-55   3.460921     1   1.0  1.514660e-51
 SAT1    1.858432e-55   2.519988     1   1.0  2.611655e-51
 ```

+Notice how some adj pvalues are 0?
+Thats because the value is lower than the smallest calculable value of R, we can see what is the smallest value R can calculate using the following function.
+Remember this will change based on the hardware you are using.

 ```r
 # Why is my adj pval 0?
 .Machine$double.xmin